anonlethal-jerk/notes-export/README.md

     --
     -- notes-export.scpt
     -- Alex Chan <alex@alexwlchan.net>
+    -- edits by:
+    -- A NonLethal Jerk <anonlethaljerk@gmail.com>
     --
     -- Export all the notes from Notes.app into a folder as HTML text.
     -- A very basic backup script.